OpenMDAO/dymos/dymos/docs/examples/commercial_aircraft.rst

 the alpha and thrust time-history which is needed to make the given altitude and airspeed time-history possible.
 This technique is known as differential inclusion.
 It was demonstrated by Seywald [Seywald1994]_.
-Since the collocation techniques in |project| are based on polynomial approximations, rates of the control variables can be easily calculated, which can then be used to the reordered dynamics equations to solve for angle of attack and thrust.
+Since the collocation techniques in Dymos are based on polynomial approximations, rates of the control variables can be easily calculated, which can then be used to the reordered dynamics equations to solve for angle of attack and thrust.